f728743/Polycuberis/README.md

 ### First phase

-* Store hi score
-* Show pit fullness
+* Display fullness of the pit
 * Add some sounds
+* Leaderboard

 ### Second phase